it-p-lodz-pl/TUL.Courses/PT.IFE/WIKAMPContent.md

 - `PT.IFE\Lecture\TableOfTopics.md`

-### Seminar activity Assignment (Task)
+### Seminar activity (Task)

-**Submit the activity scores**:
+Report your activity points using [Seminar activity](https://ife.edu.p.lodz.pl/mod/assign/view.php?id=10883) - each ticket = 1 pts.
+Report your scores using comments of the mentioned module.
+Your achievement must be reported ASAP.

+Use the syntax `Lesson XX Scores= YY Tickets = {tttt, }`, where

+- `XX`   lesson number,
+- `YY`   number of points you reported for this lesson.
+- `tttt` ticket number

+Entry for each lesson should be in the new comment.

+In case you got activity points as a result of the TP repository modification report your activity points using the following syntax `Pull Request ppp Scores= YY` , where

+- `ppp` is the Pull Request number

-Please sum your activity tickets (scores collected during the seminar), and provide the total in the online text window using the following template:
+After opening the module please sum your activity points (scores collected during the seminar), and provide the total in the online text window using the following template:

 ```txt